Bo Diddley: Origins of stage name

 The origin of the stage name Bo Diddley is unclear.
-McDaniel claimed that his peers gave him the name, which he suspected was an insult.
+McDaniel said his peers gave him the name, which he suspected was an insult.
 Diddly is a truncation of diddly squat, which means "absolutely nothing".
 Diddley also said that the name first belonged to a singer his adoptive mother knew.
 Harmonicist Billy Boy Arnold said that it was a local comedian's name, which Leonard Chess adopted as McDaniel's stage name and the title of his first single.
 McDaniel also stated that his school classmates in Chicago gave him the nickname, which he started using when sparring and boxing in the neighborhood with The Little Neighborhood Golden Gloves Bunch.

 In the 1921 story "Black Death", by Zora Neale Hurston, Beau Diddely was a womanizer who impregnates a young woman, disavows responsibility, and meets his undoing by the powers of the local hoodoo man.
 Hurston submitted it in a contest run by the academic journal Opportunity in 1925, where it won an honorable mention, but it was never published during her lifetime.

 A diddley bow is a homemade single-string instrument that survived in the American Deep South, especially in Mississippi.
 Played mainly by children, the diddley bow in its simplest form was made by nailing a length of broom wire to the side of a house, using a rock placed under the string as a movable bridge, and played in the style of a bottleneck guitar, with various objects used as a slider.
 The apparent consensus among scholars is that the diddley bow is derived from the monochord zithers of central Africa.
-Diddley played his song "Bo Diddley" in one string fashion on the guitar, in the style of the children's instrument.

 Success in the 1950s and 1960s

 On November 20, 1955, Diddley appeared on the popular television program The Ed Sullivan Show.
 According to legend, when someone on the show's staff overheard him casually singing "Sixteen Tons" in the dressing room, he was asked to perform the song on the show.
 One of Diddley's later versions of the story was that upon seeing "Bo Diddley" on the cue card, he thought he was to perform both his self-titled hit single and "Sixteen Tons".
-Sullivan was furious and banned Diddley from his show, reputedly saying that he wouldn't last six months.
+Sullivan was furious and banned Diddley from his show, reputedly saying that he would not last six months.
 Chess Records included Diddley's cover of "Sixteen Tons" on the 1963 album Bo Diddley Is a Gunslinger.